You haven’t celebrated Christmas in the Netherlands properly if you haven’t done gourmetten. Gour-what-en? Exactly.

 If you’re the foreigner in a relationship and this is your first time visiting your Dutch in-laws, you have a 50/50 chance of walking into a night of gourmetten.
-Stay calm and read this stuff; it will be fine (and filthy).
+Same goes for a wintery dinner party with your Dutch friends.

 Obviously, all families have their own traditions, but there’s a certain amount of similarity with what’s on the menu.

-- Little beefsteaks (gone in a blink, the Dutch uncle will poach these right at the start of dinner)
+- Little beef steaks (gone in a blink, the Dutch uncle will poach these right at the start of dinner)

 - Little turkey pieces (might be chicken, best to blacken it)